How to Secure Pupillage at a Commercial Chambers: Part One

 When thinking about structure you should be thinking about three things: what you are saying, how you are saying it, and how it looks.
 Starting with what you are saying: you should plan out what you are going to say in response to each question in no more than three short bullet points.
 Word count permitting, you should aim for between two to three points, in order of relevance to the question.
 The most common format, of course, when answering competency-based questions (e.g. tell us a time when you…), is the STAR method: Situation-Task-Action-Response.

 When thinking about how you are saying it, make sure to clearly signpost each separate point.
-For example, starting each paragraph or point with “First,”, “Second,”, and “Third”, or using numbered lists.
+For example, starting each paragraph or point with “First,”, “Second,”, and “Third,”, or using numbered lists.
 There is no consensus on the use of bullet-points, but I had the highest application-to-interview yield when I started using them.
 However, I only used them in the work experience section of the application form.
-This had the advantage of drawing to the most important points to the markers’ attention.
+This had the advantage of drawing only the most important points to the markers’ attention.
 I answered chambers-specific questions using well-structured prose.

 Regarding how it looks, consider whether you have appropriately spaced out your points into separate paragraphs.
 For example, in response to “why do you believe you will be a good barrister”, you may want to separate your points into short paragraphs.
 So, if your points are (i) intellectual ability, (ii) communication skills and (iii) attention to detail, you should dedicate a short paragraph for each skill, making sure you back up each point with evidence (the classic ‘PEE’ method, i.e. point-evidence-explain).